Sadip08/Sadip08/README.md

 - 👋 Hi, I’m @Sadip08
-- 👀 I’m interested in Music and App development
+- 👀 I’m interested in Music and machine learning
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...